binaryage/blog/_posts/2009-10-27-rebug-record-the-bug-and-replay-it-later.md

 > What if you could travel back in time?

-I want to share with you idea for a new tool I've got during my work for <a href="http://transpond.com">Transpond</a>.
+I want to share with you an idea for a new tool I've had during my work for <a href="http://transpond.com">Transpond</a>.
 In a nutshell, Transpond is building web-based tool for making Facebook applications.
 Sound exciting?

 Have you developed anything for Facebook before?
-Facebook application is a piece of code living on your own server but heavily talking to Facebook APIs.
+A Facebook application is a piece of code living on your own server but heavily talking to Facebook APIs.
 And Facebook is unfortunately something you cannot take home and run it on your own local server for debugging purposes.
-You need to develop and debug your application against the live site (respectively sandbox they provide).
+You need to develop and debug your application against the live site (or the sandbox they provide).

 And here is the problem.
-There is a class of bugs caused by Facebook (i.e. they break something during updates) or caused by specific data (i.e. encoding problems because a user entered a text with diacritics).
+There is a class of bugs caused by Facebook (i.e. they break something during updates) and a class caused by specific data (e.g. encoding problems because a user entered text with diacritics).
 These bugs are tricky to reproduce.
-First type is reported by QA but gets fixed before developer looks at it.
-Second type is hard because developer may be not able to reproduce exactly the same state (for example newsfeed causing the bug is already replaced with newer content which is not exposing the bug or developer is logged under different account than QA tester).
+The first type is reported by QA but gets fixed before the developer sees it.
+The second type is hard because the developer may be not able to reproduce exactly the same state (for example a newsfeed causing the bug is already replaced with newer content which is not exposing the bug, or the developer is logged in under different account than QA tester).

 Many times these bugs are really trivial.
-I can look at Net panel in Firebug or javascript console and the cause is obvious.
+I can look at the Net panel in Firebug or javascript console and the cause is obvious.
-But this information is not available during reading bugreport in Bugzilla.
-Sometimes I would give fortune for a link moving me back in time in front of the browser with the bug exposed...
+But this information is not available when reading a bugreport in Bugzilla.
+Sometimes I would a give fortune for a link moving me back in time and in front of the browser with the bug exposed...

-#### Meet the Rebug
+#### Meet Rebug

 > A tool which is able to reproduce browser state for debugging purposes